 Residents are encouraged to make Nick’s Place their "almost home" for the duration of their stay.
 The residents, often referred to as "Our Guys," work with the Nick’s Place staff in all areas of life.
 We empower our residents to learn a variety of skills to help them build and maintain a healthy lifestyle from personal health care, cooking and cleaning skills, budgeting and healthy spending practices to workplace ethics and the importance of community involvement.

 With easy access to Baltimore, MD and Washington, DC by train or bus, employment opportunities are easily accessible and attainable for our residents.

-PERSONAL RELATIONSHIPS – status of relationships with housemates, co-workers, employers, as well as intimate relationships, family, and sponsorship family
+PERSONAL RELATIONSHIPS – Status of relationships with housemates, co-workers, employers, intimate relationships, family, and recovery network

-FINANCES – program fee, budget and expense tracking, bank account statements, establishing, reviewing and/or repairing credit
+FINANCES – Program fee, budget and expense tracking, bank account statements, as well as establishing, reviewing and/or repairing credit

 PRACTICAL LIFE SKILLS - Our life skills program is tailored to the specific needs of each resident

 MISCELLANEOUS – Doctors appointments, legal obligations, weekend visits and passes